neilduncan/neilduncan.github.io/_posts/2016-09-17-green-padlock-for-local-development.md

 Bind the certificate to port 443
 --------------------------------
 To use the new certificate in IIS, it needs to be bound to port 443.
-This will allow us to have _lots_ of sites all running SSL.
+This will allow us to have _lots_ of sites all running valid SSL.

 Open up powershell then